Skip to main content

 Peak Oil FAQ (Frequently Asked Questions)

-Because we know you like to be in-the-know—at least enough to be a hit at cocktail parties—we have assembled answers to the most frequently asked questions about the subject.
-This Peak Oil FAQ is a joint publication of Grinning Planet and the Post Carbon Institute.
+Because we know how much Grinning Planet readers like to be in-the-know (at least enough to be a hit at cocktail parties), we have assembled a Peak Oil FAQ—answers to the most frequently asked questions about Peak Oil and related issues.
+Enjoy (and act!) ...

 PEAK OIL FAQ